Key-agreement protocol: Other tricks

 If one has an integrity-assured way to verify a shared key over a public channel, one may engage in a Diffie–Hellman key exchange to derive a short-term shared key, and then subsequently authenticate that the keys match.
 One way is to use a voice-authenticated read-out of the key, as in PGPfone.
 Voice authentication, however, presumes that it is infeasible for a man-in-the-middle to spoof one participant's voice to the other in real-time, which may be an undesirable assumption.
 Such protocols may be designed to work with even a small public value, such as a password.
 Variations on this theme have been proposed for Bluetooth pairing protocols.

 In an attempt to avoid using any additional out-of-band authentication factors, Davies and Price proposed the use of the interlock protocol of Ron Rivest and Adi Shamir, which has been subject to both attack and subsequent refinement.

-Shared secret keys

-Secret-key (symmetric) cryptography requires the initial exchange of a shared key in a manner that is private and integrity-assured.
-When done right, man-in-the-middle attack is prevented.
-However, without the use of public-key cryptography, one may be left with undesirable key-management problems.